ClojureBridge/community-docs/docs/clojure/function-creation.md

       Clojure can do in a single definition.
 <br/><br/>

 So far, we learned how to create the function.
 It's time to try your own function.
-Here's an example:
+Here's an example of multiple arities:

 {% gist 9161447 %}